Today’s passage: Psalm 17

 Today’s chocolate: Green & Black’s 85% Cacao Dark Chocolate

 Prayer is weird.
 God, being omniscient, already knows what we’re going to say, he already knows what we need, and there is absolutely nothing we could tell him that he isn’t already aware of.
-And I’m not here to de-weirdify prayer today, or explain what the point of it is if God knows everything that he and everything in the entire universe are going to at every single moment in time, but I wanted to point out a particular weirdness of David’s prayer in today’s psalm.
+And I’m not here to de-weirdify prayer today, or explain what the point of it is if God knows everything that he and everything in the entire universe are going to do at every single moment in time, but I wanted to point out a particular weirdness of David’s prayer in today’s psalm.

 He begins the psalm by asking God to hear him.
 Consider his words: “Hear a just cause, O Lord, give heed to my cry; give ear to my prayer, which is not from deceitful lips” (v.1).
 He basically says, “Listen, Lord, gimme a minute and hear what I’m saying!
 I’m not trying to fool you!”
 Trying to fool God, who invented truth and falsity when he created a universe in which saying things is possible, would be nothing short of a fool‘s errand.
 And why is David asking God to hear him, a thing which God does all the time by virtue of being omnipresent?